Cover image from the 1926 Canadian Pacific Route to Europe dining car

 Bring your cash.

-This year, there will be an exciting 50/50 draw and opportunities to buy tickets for door prizes.
+This year, there will be an exciting 50/50 draw and opportunities to buy tickets for other games.

 Sponsorship Opportunities: